 The goal of Burke's Stroke Rehabilitation Program is to help you achieve the highest level of independence possible as you recover from the physical, visual, cognitive and psychological impairments caused by stroke.
 Our experienced team uses evidence-based practices and comprehensive services to prevent secondary complications, minimize impairment, reduce limitations to your activities and help you achieve your full potential.

 The rehabilitation team consists of you, your family and caregivers, your physician, nurses and a variety of rehabilitation specialists.
 Applying the latest research and technology methods, the professionals on the interdisciplinary team will assess your abilities and help you develop realistic short and long term goals.
-Led by Michael Reding, M.D. and Mery Elashvilli, M.D, D.O., the team collaborates to customize, implement and assess your treatment.
+Led by Mery Elashvilli, M.D, D.O., and Carolin Dohle, M.D., the team collaborates to customize, implement and assess your treatment.

 The entire team meets formally once a week to discuss your progress.
 In addition to speaking directly with members of the team, family members or caregivers are strongly encouraged to attend and participate in treatment sessions.
 Education and training for the family and caregivers is an essential component of the stroke patient’s rehabilitation stay.
 On-going access to information about available services and resources is an important component of a successful patient transition to the next phase of rehabilitation.